ndd21/PHYS281/docs/demo-matplotlib.md

 ## Basic histogram

-Sometimes you need count the number of data points within a set ranges of values.
+Sometimes you need to count the number of data points within a set ranges of values.
 This is called "binning", i.e., a count of the data in each "bin" or interval.
 A plot of the binned data is called a histogram and this can be made using the [`hist`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.hist.html?highlight=hist#matplotlib.pyplot.hist)